 Expenses incurred for a healthy lunch on your own, gym fees, yoga classes, running shoes, or coaching costs are not deductible as they fall squarely in the personal expense category.

-Flying to Hawaii won’t count as a business expense just because you spent five minutes in a meeting.
+Flying to Hawaii won’t count as a tax deduction just because you spent five minutes in a meeting.
 You need to demonstrate a reasonable intention that the travel was primarily intended for business if you’re planning on deducting it from your taxes.

-If you want to be able to deduct your travel costs, you need to demonstrate that at least one of the exceptions below are true:
+If you want to be able to deduct your travel costs, you need to demonstrate that at least one of the exceptions below is true:

 No matter how stressful your journey from your home to your office is, your daily commute is unfortunately not deductible.